Humanising Autonomy pulls in $5M to help self-driving cars keep an eye on pedestrians – TechCrunch

 Pretty much everything about making a self-driving car is difficult, but among the most difficult parts is making sure the vehicles know what pedestrians are doing — and what they’re about to do.
-Humanising Autonomy specializes this, and hopes to become a ubiquitous part of people-focused computer vision systems worldwide.
+Humanising Autonomy specializes in this, and hopes to become a ubiquitous part of people-focused computer vision systems worldwide.

 The company has raised a $5.3 million seed round from an international group of investors on the strength of its AI system, which it claims outperforms humans and works on images from practically any camera you might find in a car these days.